kokkos/kokkos-core-wiki/API-Reference/Kokkos::kokkos_malloc.md

 On success, returns the pointer to the beginning of newly allocated memory.
 To avoid a memory leak, the returned pointer must be deallocated with [`Kokkos::kokkos_free()`](Kokkos%3A%3Akokkos_free) or [`Kokkos::realloc()`](Kokkos%3A%3Akokkos_realloc).

+## Exceptions

-On failure, returns a null pointer.
+On failure, throws `Kokkos::Experimental::RawMemoryAllocationFailure`.